n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-langchain.chattrigger/common-issues.md

 When [embedding](https://www.npmjs.com/package/@n8n/chat) the Chat Trigger node in a website, you might want to pass extra information to the Chat Trigger.
 For example, passing a user ID stored in a site cookie.

-To to this, use the `metadata` field in the JSON object you pass to the `createChat` function in your embedded chat window:
+To do this, use the `metadata` field in the JSON object you pass to the `createChat` function in your embedded chat window:

 ```javascript
 createChat({